 - Where domestically or internationally you want to serve

 - What type of service you can provide

-- How you and your team will take what you’ve learned through your service experience and how you can share those lessons with the Columbia community
+- How you and your team will take what you’ve learned through your civic engagement project and how you can share those lessons with the Columbia community

 - Your travel itinerary